bcampos103/KNN-and-SVM-Natural-Language-Processing-Tweet-Stats/README.md

 # KNN-and-SVM-Natural-Language-Processing-Tweet-Stats

 This project utilizes several machine learning libraries to get natural text data from twitter and use them to populate a database for classification utlizing KNN and SVM classification algorithms.
-The purpose for this project is for study of classification techniiques, data analysis, and the Python programming language
+The purpose for this project is for study of classification techniques, data analysis, and the Python programming language

 # Libraries used